CHANGES

 - Year 854

 It was very difficult to notice the beauty surrounding them.
 High up in the sky, the wind, the clouds, the sunrise.
 That bright light was shining on a devastated world down below.
+The small crew of survivors was flying on the young Jaw Titan’s back.
 No one said a word for at least the first two hours.
 Plain silence, which was an odd thing after their ears were already accustomed to the loud noises of Titans stomping the entire world.
 Just plain silence, that is all there was now.

-"All I can see is red, it's getting pathetic," said Jean with a tired look on his face.
+Jean was looking down below, beginning to feel annoyed.
+"All I can see is red, it's getting pathetic," he let out with a tired look on his face.
 "How long until we reach the ocean?"

+Onyankopon turned to him in solidarity.
 "Well, this is not an airship; it's not like we can calculate its flying speed.
-Does anyone have a timepiece?" asked Onyankopon.
+Does anyone have a timepiece?" he asked the crew.

-"Now, that's a stupid question," interrupted Connie.
-"We should be glad we are still alive here, flesh and bones, all limbs accounted for."
+"Now, that's a stupid question," interrupted Conny.
+"We should be glad we are still alive.
+All here, flesh and bones, with all limbs accounted for."

-"I'm sorry, I-" Onyan tried to apologise but Connie continued.
+"I'm sorry, I-" Onyan tried to apologise but Conny continued.
+Now more clearly addressing Jean.

 "Stop whining, Jean.
 Falco should be the one complaining, he's the one who's been carrying our weight all this time-"

 "There it is!"
-Gabi exclaimed, showing her smile for the first time after such a long while, as she pointed at the big blue strip of ocean they could barely see on the horizon.
+Gabi exclaimed, interrupting the discussion.
+And showing her smile for the first time after such a long while, as she pointed at the big blue strip of ocean they could now almost see on the horizon.

 "Great!"
 Onyan smiled.
 "According to our starting direction, this should be the shortest sea path between Marley and Hizuru.
 It shouldn't be long now."

 The scenario had changed completely from the one before.
 In just a few minutes they became completely enveloped by the blue of the sky and the ocean; a very peaceful feeling none of them had felt since all of this started weeks ago.
-Just the six of them, the blue sky, the even bluer ocean.
+Just the six of them, the blue sky and the even bluer ocean.
 Peace at last.
 But not completely.
-If they looked closely at the water, they could see debris and ship wreckage.
-Onyankopon looked at the waves intensely and impatiently.
+If they looked closely at the water, they could see all the debris and ship wreckage.
+Onyankopon looked at the waves intensely and impatiently, trying to find the wreckage of their ship; hoping someone had survived the Jaw Titan’s transformation, days before.

-Falco was feeling guilty, sure: a lot more people were dead, they were just amongst the others.
+Falco was feeling guilty.
+Sure, a lot more people were dead, they were just among the others.
 But those other deaths, they hadn't been caused by him.
 Those people in that ship were safe, they could probably have made it somehow.
-Maybe, or maybe they would just die later; but still, their deaths as they were, in the ocean, that was in his hands, that was his fault.
+Maybe.
+Or maybe they would just die later.
+But still, their deaths as they were, in the ocean, that was in his hands.
+That was his fault.

-"I guess we will know when we get there," said Levi, ending the conversation.
+"I guess we will know when we get there," Levi replied, sternly ending their conversation.

 "She looks so beautiful!
 Just look at her!
-She's perfect," said one of the nuns in the orphanage, who held the small baby girl.
+She's perfect," one of the nuns told the Queen.
+The old woman was holding the small baby girl.
 "She needs you, Your Majesty."
 The nun gestured as if to give the baby to the Queen.

-Historia was looking through the window, calm, attentive, contemplative.
+Queen Historia was looking through the window, calm and attentive.
+Contemplative.
 And completely ignoring the words of the old woman.

-"Well," said the nun, "you are well rested and the baby is clean-"
+"Well," the nun considered, "you are well rested and the baby is clean-"

-"I wasn't asking about the labour," she interrupted, annoyed.
+"I wasn't asking about the labour," the Queen interrupted, annoyed.
 "I can't hear the noises anymore.
 I still could before, even if it was faint, but everything seems calm now.
 What was the last news the messenger brought us?"

 "Last we heard, there was some struggle down at the docks, but nothing has been confirmed.
 The place is completely destroyed, but by human hands, not by your Titans, Your Majesty.
 Unfortunately there isn't much more that we know, there were no surviving witnesses," the nun said nervously while rocking the small baby that the Queen refused to hold.

 "Why am I only hearing about this now?"
-Historia responded angrily.
+Historia asked back, angrily.

 "I am sorry, Your Majesty.
 The information only arrived when Your Majesty was already in labour.
 I apologise."
 The nun tried to justify the mistake, hoping to be on the Queen's good side once more.